kubernetes/enhancements/keps/sig-network/3698-multi-network/README.md

 defined by the PodNetwork implementation.

 #### Phase II (access control, downward API)
-16. Pods access to PodNetwork is controlled via RBAC configuration.
+16. Provide access control to a specific PodNetwork for Pods.
 17. Implementation-agnostic PodNetwork Interface information (e.g. PodNetowrk name, IP address, etc.) for each attachment will be exposed to runtime Pod (via e.g. environment variables, downward API etc.).